kadena-io/kadena-docs/docs/Chainweaver-Support.md

 ###Update to the latest version of Chainweaver

 Upgrading Chainweaver is an essential part of keeping your crypto assets safe and enjoying new features for interacting with the Kadena blockchain ecosystem.
-The latest version of Chainweaver will always be available for download at [https://www.kadena.io/chainweaver](https://www.kadena.io/chainweaver).
+The latest version of Chainweaver will always be available for download at <a href=“https://www.kadena.io/chainweaver" target="_blank">https://www.kadena.io/chainweaver</a>.

 ​Note: Ensure you have a secure connection before downloading any applications.
 Most issues can be resolved simply by updating to the latest version of Chainweaver.